Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 For example, I can tap <kbd>a</kbd>, then press and release <kbd>j</kbd> — that will result in a shift+click.
 I can tap multiple modifier keys one after the other and they will all stack for that next mouse button press.

-The modifier starts to be held immediately, rather than only once I start to hold down the mouse button.
+The modifier starts to be held **immediately**, rather than only once I start to hold down the mouse button.
 In some places, just *hovering* your mouse over something while holding a modifier grants you access to some different behavior.
 For example on discord, you start to see more possible actions when you hover over a message with <kbd>Shift</kbd> held.